... Skip to main content

 Strategy 2: Attacking the Crown's Evidence

-Inadmissible Business Documents: Section 30 of the Canada Evidence Act sets out similar strict requirements for admitting other business records.
-A detail-oriented defence lawyer will scrutinize every document to ensure the Crown has followed these technical rules precisely.
+Inadmissible business documents: Section 30 imposes similar strict requirements for other business records.
+A defence lawyer scrutinizes every document to ensure technical compliance.

-Absence of the “Badges of Fraud”: Courts look for certain signs of dishonest intent, such as concealment or the “diversion of monies for personal use”.
-If your actions were transparent and not hidden, it creates a powerful argument against any intent to deceive.
+Absence of concealment: Courts look for signs of dishonest intent — diversion of funds for personal use, deliberate concealment.
+If your actions were transparent and documented, that undercuts the inference of intent to deceive.

 How Our Team Defends Fraud Allegations